-A document that provides requirements, specifications, guidelines, or characteristics that can be used consistently to ensure that materials, products, processes, and services are fit for their purpose.
-Standards can range in enforceability from something that is mandated by an authority or government, to an approved model within an industry or just something that is a "norm."
-A standard is intended to carry the weight of industry approval, but is voluntary / market based.
+A document that provides requirements, specifications, guidelines or characteristics that can be used consistently to ensure that materials, products, processes and services are fit for their purpose.
+Standards can range in enforceability from something that is mandated by an authority or government, to an approved model within an industry, to something that is a "norm".
+This Standard is intended to carry the weight of industry approval, but is voluntary / market-based.